FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 ## <a name="chapter4"></a> 4.
 General description of the account register updating interface

 The updating interface will be implemented using the REST/JSON method.

-The user of the interface (supplier of information) must send at least one (1) minimal message (see below, fields marked with an asterisk filled in) during the specified period, for example once a month (watchdog timer reset).
-If no messages are sent during this period, a diagnosis request is sent.
-If this is not responded to within the specified time, a sanction procedure will be initiated.

 Each message must include its date of creation.